fsaina/Video-Ping/CroApps-README.txt

 ====FOR THE CROAPPS TEAM====
--please refer to the video_ping_croapps.pdf for further information(located in the root dir) -for testing the app, there is a unsigned apk generated in the, you guessed it, 'unsigned_test_apk' directory
+-please refer to the video_ping_croapps.pdf for further information(located in the root dir) -for testing the app, there is a unsigned apk generated in the 'unsigned_test_apk' directory (also root)